Goldberries1180/The-Fellowship-of-the-Code-2026/README.md

 ## The Fellowship Companion
 The Fellowship of the Code – A Developer's Tale

-“I’m going on an adventure!” – Bilbo Baggins
+"I'm going on an adventure!" – Bilbo Baggins

 ## Table of Contents